 The budget serves as the financial plan for the City.
 Each fiscal year budget depicts proposed expenditures and revenues listed by department and account description.
 The City had 61 full-time equivalent employees at the end of the fiscal year 2019.

-The City Council held a Public Hearing to receive citizen comments during a regularly scheduled Council Meeting on Monday, September 10, 2018 to consider the Ordinance 2018-17 to adopt the Fiscal Year October 01, 2018 - September 30, 2019 Annual Budget and Operating Services.
+The City Council held a Public Hearing to receive citizen comments during their regularly scheduled Council meeting of Monday, September 09, 2019, to consider an Ordinance to adopt the Fiscal Year October 01, 2019 - September 30, 2020 Annual Budget and Operating Services.